 Hope and Anchor

-Restaurateur Jamie Webb’s portfolio already included Ginger’s and Lefty’s Old Time Music Hall, both on Caxton Street.
+Restaurateur Jamie Webb’s portfolio already included Ginger’s (Later renamed Seymour's Cocktail and Oysters) and Lefty’s Old Time Music Hall, both on Caxton Street.
 When he opened the Hope and Anchor in 2016, it was one of the year’s most anticipated venues.

 On tap, there’s a strong Australian line-up of beers, including the Gold Coast’s Balter and Sydney’s Young Henrys.
 Wine comes by the glass or bottle and is offered across pink, white, red and bubbles.
 Top-shelf spirits and a small cocktail menu give the bar menu some depth.